One-pot BBQ chicken and rice saves my dinnertime struggle (and perhaps will save yours too!)

 One-Pot BBQ Chicken and Rice

-- 1/2 cup beer, your favorite
+- 1 cup your favorite BBQ sauce (see notes below)

 - 1 tablespoon olive oil

-- 6 boneless skinless chicken thighs
+- 6 boneless, skinless chicken thighs

 - 1 medium onion, diced

-- 2 cloves of garlic, minced
+- 2 cloves garlic, minced

 - 2/3 cups frozen corn, thawed

-- 3 cups of chicken stock
+- 3 cups chicken stock

 - 1 cup freshly shredded colby jack cheese